yqlim/VideoMaster/README.md

     /* OPTIONAL */
     loop: false,                // Loop video onended.
-    audio: true,                // If false, video will not have any audio.
+    muted: false,               // If true, video will not have any audio.
+    volume: 0.5,                // Value ranges from 0 to 1
     objectFit: 'cover',         // Accepted value: 'cover', 'contain'.
     useCanvas: false,           // If true, use canvas element as video for all platform.
 This is always true on iOS device regardless of the option.
     resetOnEnded: false,        // Reset video frame to first frame onended.